Kosanji Temple

 3 of 7 in Onomichi

 Kosanji Temple (耕三寺, Kōsanji), located on Ikuchijima Island, is a stunning example of Japanese devotion and architecture.
 Founded in 1936 by a businessman inspired by his love for his mother, the temple took over 30 years to complete.
-Visitors will be amazed by the replicas of famous Japanese structures, including the Yomeimon Gate from Nikko Toshogu and the Phoenix Hall from Byodoin.
-The temple's vibrant buildings are visually striking yet maintain a harmonious design.
+Visitors will be amazed by its replicas of famous Japanese landmarks, including the Yomeimon Gate from Nikko Toshogu and the Phoenix Hall from Byodoin Temple.
+The temple’s vibrant buildings are visually striking while maintaining a harmonious design.

-A fascinating feature of Kosanji is its long cave, which depicts the tortures of Buddhist hell.
-For art enthusiasts, the Miraishin no Oka, a hilltop area made entirely of Italian marble, offers abstract sculptures and breathtaking views.
-Additionally, the temple houses numerous works of Buddhist and modern art.
-Visitors can also enjoy a meal at Cafe Cuore, an Italian restaurant located on the hill.
+A fascinating feature of Kosanji is its long underground cave, which vividly depicts the torments of Buddhist hell.
+For art enthusiasts, the Miraishin no Oka—a hilltop area made entirely of Italian marble—features abstract sculptures and offers breathtaking views.
+The temple also houses numerous works of Buddhist and modern art.
+Visitors can complete their experience with a meal at Café Cuore, an Italian restaurant located on the hill.

 Provided through partner sites